Volcanoes National Park

 • Respect local customs and culture by dressing modestly, especially when visiting nearby communities.

-By packing thoughtfully, you can ensure that you are well-prepared for the diverse activities and conditions you’ll encounter at Volcanoes National Park, allowing you to focus on enjoying the incredible wildlife and natural beauty of the park.
+By packing thoughtfully, you can prepare thoroughly for the varied activities and conditions at Volcanoes National Park, freeing you to fully enjoy the park’s incredible wildlife and stunning natural beauty.